Local Setup¶

 partition and navigate to the/home/pi

-folder. - Select the
+directory. - Select the

 insect-detect